DaveTrost/bus-mall/README.md

 - add alt text to images - DONE
 - investigate buttons occasionally not working - DONE
 - parse history to get results of how many times an image was shown - DONE
-- Refactor
+- Refactor - DONE
+- get Travis to pass - DONE
+- add a results button - DONE
 - get charts to be responsive
-- get Travis to pass
 - status message
 - fix +/- text size on instructions drawer
 - set fixed height on image tiles